 People choose edibles for many reasons.
-They might require a discreet, odor-free method of consuming cannabis, prefer the longer lasting effects of edibles, require the larger doses that some edibles offer, prefer the edible high over other highs, be concerned about the potential health risks of smoking/vaping, or perhaps they simply cannot tolerate smoking or vaping.
+They might require a discreet, odor-free method of consuming cannabis, prefer the longer-lasting effects of edibles, require the larger doses that some edibles offer, prefer the edible high over other highs, be concerned about the potential health risks of smoking/vaping, or perhaps they simply cannot tolerate smoking or vaping.

 Everyone’s tolerance is different, so it’s difficult to say for sure.
 10mg of THC is generally considered one serving or dose.
 (What is THC?)
 It’s useful to think of 10mg like one would think of a glass of wine… which is to say that it depends on your tolerance, but it’s a good place to start if it’s your first time.
-If you’re worried you may have an especially low tolerance, you can always start with 5mg.
-The rule of thumb with edibles is to go low and slow.
+Worried you may have an especially low tolerance, you can always start with 5mg.
+The rule of thumb is to go low and slow.
 You can always have more if the dose you’ve taken isn’t enough, but you can’t go back in time and take less!

 The effects of smoking cannabis are felt nearly instantaneously, but edibles typically take anywhere from 30 minutes to two hours to be felt depending on how long it takes for them to be metabolized.
 Denser foods like brownies take longer to feel because they take longer to digest, while cannabis beverages and tinctures take less time because they move through your system more quickly.
 An individual’s metabolism also plays a part.
 If you have a high metabolism, you’ll feel the edible faster than someone with a slow metabolism.
 Edibles also hit you faster if you eat them on an empty stomach.